benzmuircroft/temp/USERBASE.md

 # todo:

-let put use pub or take away onData
+- let put use pub and take away onData

+- change metions of password to pin

+- reduce the api with a proxy

+- take away the DHT call beacuse the router has that and it will speed up loading by 50%

+- transfur ko to the router for security